 The needs assessment is related to the provision of NHS pharmaceutical services.
 Pharmacies also provide many other services to the public which are not part of NHS pharmaceutical services and therefore not paid for by the NHS or local authority budget.
 These can include delivery services, provision of medicines in multi-compartment aids, blood pressure checks and travel medicines.
 All of these services may attract an additional charge.
 Community Pharmacy also provides over the counter medicines including those on the 'general sales list' and 'pharmacy only medicines'.
 The provision of retail sales in community pharmacy is not part of this needs assessment since it is not contracted by the NHS.

-These services will not be included as part of the PNA.
+These services are not included within the PNA.